The Faction Theatre Company: Awards

-The Faction have been awarded the Peter Brook Ensemble Award and won the OffWestEnd award for Best Ensemble.
-In addition, they have been nominated for OffWestEnd awards in the following categories: Best Director / Best Actor (3 nominations) / Best Supporting Actress / Best Supporting Actor / Best Lighting Design and Most Promising New Playwright.
-The Faction were also nominated for OffWestEnd's TBC Award – for the productions that defy traditional categories.
-In addition, The Faction were nominated for Best Artistic Director at the London Theatre Awards, and for the Individual Award at the National Stage Management Awards.
+The Faction have been awarded the Peter Brook Ensemble Award, and has received Offies for Best Ensemble, or nominated for: Best Director; Best Actor (3 nominations); Best Supporting Actress; Best Supporting Actor; Best Lighting Design; Most Promising New Playwright; and TBC Award for the productions that defy traditional categories.
+In addition, The Faction were nominated at the London Theatre Awards for Best Artistic Director, and for the National Stage Management Awards' 'Individual Award'.